-- Put the puffed rice, dates, oil, vanilla, cinnamon, white and cayenne peppers, salt and egg (or chia mixture) in the work bowl of a food processor.
+- Put the puffed rice, dates, oil, vanilla, cinnamon, white and cayenne peppers, salt ,and flax mixture in the work bowl of a food processor.

 - Process 2 to 3 minutes, until the dough sticks together in a ball.

-- Preheat the oven to 350°F. Line a large baking sheets with a silicone baking mat or parchment paper.
-Slice about 1/4-inch thick and arrange on baking sheet 1/2 inch apart.
+- Preheat the oven to 350°F. Line a couple of large baking sheets with a silicone baking mat or parchment paper.
+Slice about 1/4-inch thick and arrange on baking sheets about 1/2 inch apart.